 House of the Fisherman

 The most impressive remains at this site are the Iron Age gate and two large Hellenistic houses.
-The House of the Fisherman measures 4,300 sq. feet, and is believed to be a fisherman’s home based on the discovery of two types of lead net weights, a round lead weight of the so-called musket type, and a long, crooked needle.
+The House of the Fisherman measures 4,300 square feet (400 sq m), and is believed to be a fisherman’s home based on the discovery of two types of lead net weights, a round lead weight of the so-called musket type, and a long, crooked needle.
 Among the coins discovered in the house were two silver didrachmae of Demetrius II.

 House of Winemaker

-This house (2,700 square feet) included an undisturbed wine cellar with four complete Hellenistic jars.
+This house (2,700 sq ft; 250 sq m) included an undisturbed wine cellar with four complete Hellenistic jars.
 In addition, a gold earring with the picture of an animal was found, as well as numerous examples of expensive imported vessels.
 A hook and some anchors were found in the house, as were three iron sickles.

 Feeding of the 5,000

-Bethsaida Excavations Project (The Consortium of the Bethsaida Excavations Project-CBEP) The official site.
-Offers concise descriptions of the history and location of the site as well as excellent photographs and descriptions of artifacts found during excavation.
+Bethsaida Excavations Project (Official site) Offers concise descriptions of the history and location of the site as well as excellent photographs and descriptions of artifacts found during excavation.

-Bethsaida (Jewish Virtual Library) Highlights Bethsaida’s history during the biblical period and the Hellenistic/Roman periods.
+Bethsaida (Jewish Virtual Library) Highlights Bethsaida’s history during the biblical period and the Hellenistic/Roman periods, specifically relating to archaeology.
+See also Bethsaida (Jewish Virtual Library), concentrating on it as a Christian holy site.

 Bethsaida (Into His Own) Brief encyclopedia-type article with internal links to articles on pertinent people and places.